ropensci/rcrossref/cran-comments.md

 -------

-This submission includes a few minor changes: improve documentation and use new function for one of the package imports.
+This submission includes a new function, an RStudio Addin, and a number of bug fixes.

 Thanks!
 Scott Chamberlain